FedeIII/timeline/README.md

   - ~~Use event title in tweet~~
   - ~~Date at project creation only if it is in the past.~~
   - ~~Final tweet~~
-  - Support events without description
+  - ~~Support events without description~~
+  - Support other title separators like "!"
   - Tweet images (twitter API v2 still doesn't support uploading media)
 - ~~Link to project and timelines from new project created screen~~
 - ~~Add years to calendar~~